emissary-ingress/emissary/user-guide/getting-started.md

    }
    ```

-## A single source of configuration
+## A Single Source of Configuration

-1. In the Ambassador Edge Stack, Kubernetes serves as the single source of configuration.
-Changes made on the command line (via `kubectl`) are reflected in the UI, and vice versa.
+In the Ambassador Edge Stack, Kubernetes serves as the single source of configuration.
+Changes made on the command line (via `kubectl`) are reflected in the Edge Policy Console, and vice versa.
 This enables a consistent configuration workflow.

-You can see this in action by navigating to the Mappings tab.
+1. To see this in action,  navigate to the **Mappings** tab.
 You'll see an entry for the `quote-backend` Mapping that was just created on the command line.

-2. If you configured TLS, you can type `kubectl get hosts` to see the `Host` resource that was created:
+2. Type `kubectl get hosts` to see the `Host` resource that was created:

    ```
    (⎈ |rdl-1:default)$ kubectl get hosts